 You’re halfway through your current travel nurse contract and are loving it.
 The pace, co-workers, and caseload keep you satisfied.
 The location is invigorating!
 You are sad you have to leave in a few weeks without truly getting to experience everything.
 Maybe you are even receiving crisis pay and want to keep the money rolling in.
 Does this sound like you?
 If so, extending a travel nurse contract might be a great option.

 When nurses have a positive experience in a certain position they may opt to extend their travel contract.
-Some of our nurses at Nurses PRN have been extending a travel nurse contract for the last two years in the same facility.
+Some of our nurses at PRN Healthcare have been extending a travel nurse contract for the last two years in the same facility.
 Especially with the pandemic in full swing, hospitals are in need of help everywhere.
 Staying in one location is convenient for your facility and you.

 Why Should I Extend my Travel Nurse Contract?

 There are many considerations when thinking about extending a travel nurse contract.
 Some reasons are for your own professional resume, while others revolve around you genuinely liking the facility and people!
 Whatever it is, we are here to help make the extension as seamless as possible.

 It Makes You Desirable

 When PRN Healthcare is working with new travelers, we always recommend extending a travel nurse contract.
 Being extended as a new travel nurse shows future facilities that you were so exceptional they wanted you to stay longer.
 This speaks volumes to facilities.
 It also helps build your travel nurse resume!

 Many nurses extend based on the rate alone and then burn themselves out.
 The number one thing to consider should always be your satisfaction in the role.
 If you enjoy going to work that is half the battle.
 Before extending you want to ensure you could do another 13 weeks physically and mentally.
 Are the pace and patient ratio where it needs to be for you?
 If not, you might want to look into other contracts.

 You Feel at Home in The Facility